jyotiyadav2508/childhood-memories-drf-api/README.md

   5. As a **user** I can **like comments** so that **I can share my appreciation for the comment.**

-     - This user story is achieved by creating the Comment Reyakks model.
-Users are able to reyakk to other users' comments.
+     - This user story is achieved by creating the Comment Likes model.
+Users are able to like to other users' comments.

   6. As a **user** I can **unlike comments** so that **I can change my mind about my positive feelings towards a comment.**

-     - This user story is achieved using generics.RetrieveDestroyAPIView in Comment Reyakks views.
-Users are able to remove their reyakks on a post.
+     - This user story is achieved using generics.
+RetrieveDestroyAPIView in Comment Likes views.
+Users are able to remove their likes on a post.

 - Profile